syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 {% endtabs %}

 ### Setting locale to the custom strings in sample level
-You can set the required locale from the Resources folder in sample level as below, In the example we have set for French.
+You can set the required locale in the sample by accessing from the Resources folder of PCL, In the below code we have set French as Schedule locale as well custom strings.

 {% tabs %}
 {% highlight c# %}